-Doctoral Degree Programs (except for the Ph.D. and Psy.D. in Clinical Psychology, listed below)
+Doctoral Degree Programs (except for the Ph.D. and Psy.D. in Clinical Psychology and Psy.D. in Counseling Psychology, listed below)

 - 1. Evidence of having completed a master's degree in a public or private higher education institution licensed to operate in its jurisdiction - 2.
 An overall master's program GPA of 3.00 - 3.
 Compliance with any additional requirements for the academic program the student wishes to pursue (see the corresponding section of this catalog)